Home

 From 2014 through 2024, Dr. Covin served as Systematic Theologian-Religion Scholar, at Historic Trinity UCC Church (1742) in York, Pennsylvania. https://www.ydr.com/story/news/2017/10/10/275-year-old-roots-shared-by-two-york-churches/745552001/

-Dr. Covin is a faculty member at the Schaefer Center for Public Policy-Maryland Certified Public Manager Program at the University of Baltimore, where he teaches Public Policy Ethics.
+Dr. Covin served as a faculty member at the Schaefer Center for Public Policy-Maryland Certified Public Manager Program, at the University of Baltimore, where he taught Public Policy Ethics for almost a decade.

 Dr. Covin served as the Director of Religious Services and Chaplaincy for the State of Maryland, Division of Pretrial Detention and Services for fifteen years between 1992 and 2007.
 He also served as the Director of Treatment Services, at the Adams County Adult Correctional Complex in Pennsylvania between 2008 and 2010.